Certification 2.0

 The Certification 2.0 Proficiency-Level Waiver Request process allows position owners to propose upgrades and downgrades to prescribed proficiency-levels of positions within the SCW.
 Additionally, Certification 2.0 Waiver Process Map illustrates the waiver process, and the Action Memo must be completed by the position owners to recommend and route a proficiency-level waiver.

-SCW members should contact their supervisor or organization’s Component Certification Authority (CCA) to verify their position’s SC code.
+SCW members should contact their supervisor or organization’s Component Certification Authority (CCA) to verify their position’s code.

 Learn About the Certification 2.0 Program

-As directed in 10 U.S.C. § 384 and by the NDS the Defense Security Cooperation Agency (DSCA) Director, the Defense Security Cooperation University (DSCU) initiated a rolling start of Certification 2.0 on September 30, 2023.
+As directed in updates to Title 10 U.S. Code Section 384 the Defense Security Cooperation University (DSCU) initiated a rolling start of Certification 2.0 on September 30, 2023.

-Beginning October 1, 2024, SCW members will be required to complete required certification courses by the following deadlines:
+Beginning October 1, 2025, SCW members will be required to complete required certification courses by the following deadlines:

 • Foundational-level certification: One year to complete all required Foundational-level courses.
 Note, all SCW members require at least Foundational level certification, including those designated in the Support Enablers functional area.